Sustainability Analysis

 3. Exploration

 We explore the sides of the dilemma, the expertise required, and the expertise available to make an analysis.
-We may consult stakeholders, review literature and write a report explaining why we will undertake a Sustainability Analysis - or why not.
-We publish the explorative study on our website as input for more dialogue.
+We may consult stakeholders, review literature, and consider why we will undertake a Sustainability Analysis - or why not.

 A working group of experts overseeing the dilemma makes the Sustainability Analysis.
 They review available knowledge on options to deal with the policy incoherency, their impacts on sustainable development, and first steps countries may take.
 This is a matter of months.
 Within our budgetary limits, we may organise a round table discussion.
 The Sustainability Analysis is published on our website.
 Reactions may again feed back into the dialogue.